jus-ty/ant-speak/README.md

-Convert sentence to ANT TEXT
+Convert sentence to A N T  T E X T